tcwinter/gns3/README.md

 ![alt text](images/startserver.png)

-Downloaded mikrotik routerOS because it is free.
+I launched the gui and downloaded mikrotik routerOS because it is free and that is really the only reason that I chose mikrotik.
+Networking is networking no matter which vendor you choose and being able to implement networks on the cheap may be important depending on your organization.

 Couldn't launch my device.